murtovski/Battleship/README.md

 - If the player or computer sink an enemy ship, it will be displayed using a "@".
 - The score will be displayed on every turn and once a player reaches a score of 5 then the enemy can no longer battle!

+## Features

+###     Existing Features
+- Playing boards and ship locations are randomly generated.
+- Computer moves are random, and will continue to choose different locations.
+- Game will continue until a player has no more ships to use.
+- computer's ship locations are concealed to ensure a fair game.
+- Asks user for input on where to fire.
+- Input validation so all shots stay on the board.
+- Validation to ensure there are no duplicate shots.
+- The input is alphanumeric, the column entry is in letters, like the original game.
+- The score is kept.
+- Computer ship locations are kept in an list rather than stored on the board like the player's.

+### Future Features
+- Bigger ships that can withstand more hits
+- If a ship is hit by the computer, it will attempt to sink that ship.
+- Choose how many ships are used.
+- Choose how big the game boards will be.

+## Data Model

+### Game Board
+I decided to use an object oriented approach to designing my version of Battleship.
+I began by creating a Game Board class and assigning some functions to be used throughout the program.
+To allow for the use of letters in my columns I created a conversion function.
+Then I used a function to print the board.

+I then used a Ship class to create the ships and assign attributes and functions to the ships.
+I used seperate functions for the user and computer ships.
+The computer ship locations were stored in a list of tuples to be referenced later.
+The Random function was used to generate random coordinates for the ships to be located.

+Seperate functions were then used to manipulate the information that was passed by the user ship creation function and the random coordinates passed by the computer ship creation function in the ship class.
+These "move" functions allowed the user to input the desired location to take a shot.
+The shot was then compared to the list of tuples that was passed in to check for a "hit" or "miss".

+The computer "move" function chose a random location to aim, and used validation to ensure there were no duplicate shots.
+The function checked the shot against the character on the player's board and carried out the appropriate action.

+## Testing
+I tested the game by carrying out the following:

+- Played several games to ensure a consistent game.
+- Ran the code through the code institute pep8 validator.
+Only line length issues remained that do not affect the deployed project.
+- Tested the game on VScode.
+- Tested the game on the Heroku CLI after deployment.

+## Bugs

+### Solved Bugs
+- I had a problem unpacking the list of tuples that contained the computer ship locations.
+I attempted to use for loops to iterate through them.
+I also "unzipped" the combined lists and tried to simultaneously loop through two seperate lists to compare the values to the shots.
+Then I realised that I was comparing these to the actual value that was on the GameBoard and not the latitude and longtitude of the player's input.
+I managed to use a single "if else" statement to fix the problem.
+- I had problems with indexing, so I would have too many or too little ship locations for the computer.
+- I had problems creating the correct amount of tuples in the ship creation function for the computer.
+Used a while loop and eliminated duplicate coordinated to ensure correct validation.

+### Remaining Bugs